 You have aren’t connected to something greater than yourself (aka spiritual deficit)

-When Friedrich Nietzsche said “God is dead” what he meant was the idea of God was dead.
-It was a somewhat prolific thing to say because although the materialist worldview has dominated thought for over a hundred years now, mainstream religion remained a staple part of Western culture for decades following Nietzsche’s statement.
+When Friedrich Nietzsche said “God is dead” what he meant was the traditional construct of God was dead in modern society.
+It was a somewhat prolific thing to say because although the materialist worldview had dominated thought for over a hundred years now, mainstream religion remained a staple part of Western culture for decades following Nietzsche’s statement.

 But there is a problem with this.
 Many of us still need to feel connected to something greater than ourselves, and when we can’t find that in organised religion, we put ourselves at the centre of our beliefs and experience.